-- (a) Without derogating in any way from the Performance Standards set out in Schedule 6, the Minister or the Ministry may, at any time, issue guidance to the Sponsor to supplement the Performance Standards in order to explain in more detail how the Performance Standards should be interpreted and measured. - (b) If applicable in relation of the Class Levels taught at the School, in respect of the Performance Standard that measures the improvement in Student achievement for Students in Class Levels 9 and 10, the parties will work together to agree on an assessment instrument for measuring improvement in Student achievement for Students in those Class Levels prior to the School opening.
-Failing agreement between the parties within a reasonable period of time prior to the School opening, the Minister will decide on an appropriate assessment instrument and will notify the Sponsor of the assessment instrument that must be used by the Sponsor.
+- (a) Without derogating in any way from the Performance Standards set out in Schedule 6, the Minister or the Ministry may, at any time, issue guidance to the Sponsor to supplement the Performance Standards in order to explain in more detail how the Performance Standards should be interpreted and measured. - (b) The Sponsor agrees to use PACT and Te Waharoa Ararau à Kura, where appropriate to manage and report the achievement of its students.
+The parties will work together to agree on assessment instruments and approaches appropriate to each learning area for measuring improvement in Student achievement for Students in all Class Levels for which the school provides instruction prior to the School opening.
+Failing agreement between the parties within a reasonable period of time prior to the School opening, or at any time after the school opens the Minister may decide on an appropriate assessment instrument and will notify the Sponsor of the assessment instrument(s) that must be used by the Sponsor.

-Part 4: Interventions for Poor Performance and in certain risk situations and Termination
+Part 4: Breach, Interventions for Poor Performance and in Certain Risk Situations and Termination

-21. Consequences of failing to meet Objectives and Performance Standards
+21. Consequences of failing to meet Performance Standards or where there has been a breach or is likely to be a breach